 Knowing that bugs can cause harm to us, keeping pests away to protect our lives is an important part of living.
 Regular pest control treatments will help reduce your chances of seeing pests in your home or business.

 These tiny organisms have sophisticated and complex lives that are dependent on the same things we need for survival: food, shelter and water.
-When bugs enter our homes and businesses, help is a quick phone call away.
-Call us at Dave’s Pest Control.
+When bugs enter your homes and businesses, reach out to us and get a free estimate to schedule your appointment.